lakeCoSTR/lakeCoSTR_colab/UserGuide_lakeCoSTR_colab.md

 ## Constraints and Caveats

+__lakeCoSTR does not correct for the impact of cloud and cloud shadows__
+ - Cook (2014) identified that the Landsat surface temperature product was affected by cloud and cloud shadows, creating pixel-level estimates that underestimated actual surface temperature of the water
+ - preliminary analyses using lakeCoSTR to estimate lake surface temperature for Lake Sunapee in New Hampshire, USA showed that no calibration to *in situ* data was needed for the use of Landsat temperature estimates and that most perceived atmospheric contamination was eliminated using a filter on the kurtosis of the histogram of pixel-level temperature data (Herrick and Steele et al., currently in peer review)

 __lakeCoSTR works best for small lakes__
  - small lakes are usually completely contained within one or more <a href = "https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/" target="_blank" rel="noopener noreferrer">WRS-2 path rows</a>. lakeCoSTR does not aggregate data between multiple Landsat path-rows.
 Users will be messaged in the tool if there are issues with this
  - small lakes require a smaller amount of cloud compute power and are less likely to time-out the Google Earth Engine API within the tool.
 If a compute time-out occurs, users will be notified of how to troubleshoot within the tool